Iran–Kenya relations: Ahmadinejad's Visit

-Kenya has in the past continued to have dealings with Iran, which haven't always been viewed favourably by the West.
+Kenya has in the past continued to have dealings with Iran, which have not always been viewed favourably by the West.
 Kenya has signed numerous deals with the Middle Eastern country including a deal to export 4m tonnes of oil to Kenya annually, direct flights between Tehran and Nairobi and scholarships for Kenyans to pursue higher education in Iran.
 This was all done in the visit by Iran's President, Mahmoud Ahmadinejad to Kenya in 2009.

 In May 2012, Iran's Vice President, Mohammad Reza Rahimi visited Kenya to complete the deal for Kenya to buy Iranian oil.

 In June 2012, the oil deal fell through as Kenya acted on warnings by Western countries of sanctions.
 Under the deal Iran would have supplied Kenya with 80,000 barrels of oil a day.
 However, with Kenya being a strategic ally of the US in the war on terror, the deal had shocked many in the international community.
 Kenya and Iran had a diplomatic row over the cancellation of the oil deal.

 Kenya used to import oil from Iran in the 1970s and 1980s but hasn't imported any oil from the country since then.

 It is generally thought that Iran's diplomacy in Africa will face difficulty especially because most Muslims on the continent adhere to the Sunni school rather than the Shiite school that is predominant in Iran.
-Kenya has also faced numerous terror attacks and the country has since turned to Israel for numerous security related deals.
 In 2012, Kenya arrested two members of the Revolutionary Guard who had planned to attack Israeli, British, US and even Saudi interests, within Kenya.
 They were sentenced to life in prison by a Kenyan court.